gramian/numerical-schemer.xyz/_posts/2022-08-04-matrico-matrix.md

 and [transposition](https://en.wikipedia.org/wiki/Transpose) of a matrix, which swaps row and column indices of each entry.
 Whereas the transposition is implemented elegantly using a similar approach to [list-of-list matrix transposition](https://rosettacode.org/wiki/Matrix_transposition#Scheme).

+The [vector "axpy" operation](http://numerical-schemer.xyz/2022/07/20/matrico-f64vector.html) is here generalized to matrices.
+This is neither a broadcasted operation due to performance reasons nor a plain mapper due to the non-matrix argument.

 Given two column matrices with the same number of rows, the [scalar product](https://en.wikipedia.org/w/index.php?title=Scalar_product) is an essential operation in (vector) linear algebra, also known as inner product.
 The outer product counter part is not defined here, as it can be more easily achieved by a broadcasting / expansion operation.